absalom-muc/MHI-AC-Trace/SPI.md

 # SPI Bus
 ## Interface
-The AC is the SPI master and the ESP8266 is the SPI slave.
+The AC is the SPI master.
 MHI uses the signals SCK, MOSI and MISO.
 A slave select signal is not supported.

 Name | Function |input/output
 ------------ | ------------- |--------------
-SCK | serial clock | Clock output for AC, input for ESP8266 MOSI | Master Out, Slave In | Data output for MHI, input for ESP8266 MISO | Master In, Slave Out | Input for MHI, output for ESP8266
+SCK | serial clock | Clock output from AC
+MOSI | Master Out, Slave In | Data output from AC
+MISO | Master In, Slave Out |Data input to AC

 ## Protocol
 Clock polarity: CPOL=1 => clock idles at 1, and each cycle consists of a pulse of 0